Habeeb00/carousel/README.md

 4. Run `npm run build` to compile the TypeScript code
 5. Load the plugin in Figma by selecting "Import plugin from manifest..."

+### Building for Production

+When you're ready to publish your plugin to the Figma Plugin Store:

+1. Update the version number in `package.json` and `manifest.json`
+2. Run the production build script:
+   - On macOS/Linux: `./build.sh`
+   - On Windows: `build.bat`
+3. The production-ready files will be available in the `dist` folder

+## Contributing

+Contributions are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests and linting (`npm run lint`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+Please make sure your code follows the existing style and includes appropriate tests.

 ## License

 MIT License